Quantile Spectral Analysis for Locally Stationary Time Series: Simulations and an empirical study

-As in Section~1, plots of time-varying spectral densities and their estimations are provided in the form of {\it time-frequency heatmaps}: the vertical axis in those plots represents frequencies ($0\leq\omega/2\pi\leq 0.5$), the horizontal axis the span of time $1,\ldots , T$ over which the time-varying spectral quantities are estimated.
-All $3\times 3$ figures in this section show the real and imaginary parts for different combinations of quantile orders, organized as shown in Table \ref{tableOrga}.
+Plots of time-varying spectral densities and their estimators are provided in the form of {\it time-frequency heatmaps}.
+The vertical axis in all those plots represents frequencies ($\omega/2\pi$, ranging from 0 to 0.5), the horizontal axis the span of time $1,\ldots , T$ over which the time-varying spectral quantities are estimated.
+All $3\times 3$ figures in this section show the real and imaginary parts for different combinations of quantile orders, organized as shown in Table~\ref{tableOrga}.

-The spectral values themselves (for $\tau_1 = \tau_2 =\tau$), or their real and imaginary parts (for $\tau_1\neq\tau_2$) are represented via a continuous $(\tau_1,\tau_2)$-dependent color code, ranging from cyan and light blue (for {\it small} values) to dark blue, yellow, orange, and red (for {\it large} values).
+The spectral values themselves (for $\tau_1 = \tau_2 =\tau$), or their real and imaginary parts (for~$\tau_1\neq\tau_2$) are represented via a continuous $(\tau_1,\tau_2)$-dependent color code, ranging from cyan and light blue (for {\it small} values) to dark blue, yellow, orange, and red (for {\it large} values).
 As explained below, this color code also has an interpretation in terms of significance of certain $p$-values.
 This latter interpretation requires a preliminary calibration step, though.
 Indeed, being {\textquoteleft small\textquoteright}, for a $(\tau_1=\tau_2=\tau)-$periodogram value (which by nature is nonnegative real) does not have the same meaning as being {\textquoteleft small\textquoteright} for the imaginary or the real part of some $(\tau_1\pr,\tau_2\pr)-$cross-periodogram (for which negative values are possible): in order to make inter-frequency comparisons possible, a meaningful color code therefore has to be $(\tau_1,\tau_2)$-specific.
-We therefore introduce a distribution-free simulation-based calibration that fully exploits the properties of copula-based quantities.
+For this purpose we introduce a distribution-free simulation-based calibration that fully exploits the properties of copula-based quantities.